-- A. Many of the strategies used to address the needs of all students are ongoing and described in the 1.3.
-They include: - a.
+- a.
 Reading ongoing strategies for all students (see 1.3) - B. It is known that students must be physically and emotionally safe and healthy in order to learn to the best of their abilities.
 Thus, WES uses strategies for addressing emotional issues in the Title I plan in order to help students meet state standards.
 These are used for all students, but the data suggests that students at risk of not meeting standards generally use these strategies more often.
 They include: - a.
 Providing small group counseling services so that students may deal with emotional issues in order to focus on learning. - b.
-Mentoring Programs (Junior Mates in grades 3 5 and a schoolwide mentoring program) - C. Individualized strategies focused on physical needs.
+Mentoring Programs (JuniorMates in grades 3 5 and a schoolwide mentoring program) - c.
+Use of Second Step curriculum for whole group counseling lessons. - C. Individualized strategies focused on physical needs.
 These are used for all students, but the data suggests that students at risk of not meeting standards generally use these strategies more often.
 They include: - a.
-The Backpack Program. - b.
-Providing shoes and clothing/coats for students - c.
-Arranging for general care services for students - d.
-Helping individual families meet situational and long-term needs - D. Strategies that help students prepare for college and career readiness include: - a.
+The Backpack Program (provides food for families with food insecurity). - b.
+Providing shoes and clothing/coats for students. - c.
+Arranging for general care services for students.

+- d.
+Helping individual families meet situational and long-term needs. - D. Strategies that help students prepare for college and career readiness include: - a.
 Embedding career and technical education into different subject areas - b.
 Bringing in career speakers - E. Strategies that challenge student learning in varied situations - a.
 Providing field trips that provide a broad understanding of careers and the world around them. - b.
-Using upper grade level reading buddies - c.
-Using the outdoor classroom during reading, science, math, and social studies lessons - F. Strategies for building on student interests and strengths - a.
-A high quality fine-arts program in K-5 - b.
-A High Ability Learner program - G. Training that supports teacher understanding of state standards and equity - a.
-Weekly professional development that focuses on Growth Mindset, standards, and the Nebraska/district instructional practices. - b.
+Using upper grade level reading buddies. - c.
+Using the outdoor classroom during reading, science, math, and social studies lessons. - F. Strategies for building on student interests and strengths - a.
+A high quality fine-arts program in K-5. - b.
+A High Ability Learner program. - G. Training that supports teacher understanding of state standards and equity - a.
+Monthly professional development that focuses on Growth Mindset, standards, and the Nebraska/district instructional practices. - b.
 Training on using the NSCAS ALDs, MAP and Fastbridge data to target small and large group learning needs. - c.
-Curriculum work on essentials, Nebraska CCR standards, and instructional practice shifts/best practices. - 2.
-Strategies to address the needs of students at risk as they meet challenging state standard
+Curriculum work on essentials, Nebraska CCR standards, and instructional practice shifts/best practices. - d.
+Science of Reading training for K-3 staff which focuses on high quality reading instruction.

+2. Strategies to address the needs of students at risk as they meet challenging state standard